cwbaker/forge/docs/reference/graph-functions.md

 Cyclic references are quietly ignored.

+The working directory of a target is whatever the current working directory was when the target was created.
+Usually this is the directory that contains the buildfile that indirectly constructed the target (for targets constructed in a buildfile) or the current working directory at the time the target was created (for targets created at other times).

-Report an errors in the visit by calling the standard Lua `error()` function and passing a string that describes the error that has occured.
+Report any errors during the visit by calling the standard Lua `error()` function and passing a string that describes the error that has occurred.
 This displays the error message on the console and causes the current visit to be counted as a failure.

 Errors that occur while visiting a target mark the target and any dependent targets as failing.
 The dependent targets are not visited (although an error message is displayed for each dependent target that is not visited).
 Processing of other targets that aren't part of the same dependency chain continues.